canonical/microceph/docs/how-to/index.rst

 Managing a remote cluster
 -------------------------

-Make MicroCeph aware of a remote cluster and configure remote replication for RBD pools and images.
+Make MicroCeph aware of a remote cluster and configure replication for RBD pools and images.

 .. toctree::